Old Navy: History and description

-On October 26, 2017, Old Navy opened two new flagship stores (one in Times Square).
-The Times Square flagship caters to New York City crowds with extended store hours and significantly more retail space than the average Old Navy location.
+On October 26, 2017, Old Navy opened two new flagship stores (one in Times Square, Manhattan, New York City).
+The Times Square flagship featured extended store hours and significantly more retail space than the usual Old Navy location.

-On April 23, 2018, a customer, Saudia Scott filed a multi-million dollar lawsuit against Old Navy and its parent company Gap Inc. The lawsuit states that on July 25, 2016, Old Navy manager Megan Yost watched and assisted Scott with her purchases at the Old Navy store located in Abingdon, Harford County, Maryland.
-As Scott walked to her car, two police officers followed, detained and returned Scott to inside the store after Yost falsely accused Ms. Scott of theft and shoplifting.
+On April 23, 2018, a customer, Saudia Scott filed a multi-million dollar lawsuit against Old Navy and its parent company Gap Inc. The lawsuit states that on July 25, 2016, Old Navy manager Megan Yost watched and assisted Scott with her purchases at the Old Navy store located in Abingdon, Maryland.
+As Scott walked to her car, two police officers followed, detained and returned Scott to inside the store after Yost initially contacted police, accusing Ms. Scott of theft and shoplifting (although Yost later assisted Scott with purchasing the items).
+The police, having already been notified but not aware that Scott's purchases had actually occurred before their arrival, approached Scott in the parking lot and arrested her.
 Manager Yost was terminated almost immediately as a result.
-A jury trial is scheduled for June, 2023.
+A jury trial was scheduled for June 2023.
+However, Scott received a summary judgment which, although overturned, was reinstated in July 2022.

+A class action lawsuit was brought against Old Navy for misleading sales pricing and false advertising.
+The lead plaintiff, Anastasha Barba, brought the suit in San Francisco County, California, and the class action resulted in a settlement for most US purchasers involved between 2015 and 2021 (although those in Missouri were not eligible).
+The suit alleged that Old Navy's signage and website indicated some merchandise's sale prices but that the prices were actually the regular prices, influencing shoppers to purchase items at lower than usual prices, even though the prices were not lower.

-In 2019, Gap Inc. announced that Old Navy will exit China in 2020.
+In 2019, Gap Inc. announced that Old Navy would exit China in 2020.

-On February 28, 2019, Gap Inc., announced that Old Navy and Gap Inc. would split into two companies, making Old Navy an independent company from Gap Inc. The move was designed to enable the consolidation of the company's older brands, like GAP and Banana, with its newer Athleta and Hill City.
+On February 28, 2019, Gap Inc. announced that Old Navy and Gap Inc. would split, becoming two companies.
+The move was designed to enable the consolidation of the company's older brands, like GAP and Banana, with its newer Athleta and Hill City.
 This decision was reversed on January 16, 2020, when Gap Inc. announced that the separation had been aborted.